EnterpriseDB/repmgr/README.rst

   repmgr -D /var/lib/postgresql/9.0 standby clone node2

-NOTE: yu need to have PGDIR/bin in your path, if you don't want that as a permanent setting you can do it this way::
+NOTE: you need to have PGDIR/bin in your path, if you don't want that as a permanent setting you can do it this way::

   PATH=$PGDIR/bin:$PATH repmgr standby promote